homemadearcade/zero/todo/_UPNEXT.md

 BETTER TEXTURE/LAYER SYSTEM

+LAYERS property on ArcadeGame
 A layer either has colliders or it doesnt.
 A layer is given a texture id.
 Layers is an object on GameModel.
 A Layer has a texture Id.
 You can look up the depth  a brush/eraser is supposed to be on by finding its Layer object.
 The layer object also
+Save BG PG FG to the aws images object

 BETTER DATA MODEL
   Decide - what does default mean, what does initial mean?